Created by Ed Adamson

 “The private eye of the thirties returns.”

-MILES C. BANYON (Robert Forster) was a lone-wolf private eye working in Los Angeles in 1937, in the short-lived NBC television series, Banyon, back in the seventies.
-(The very similiar City of Angels and Manhunter a few years later both also quickly achieved room temperature).
+MILES C. BANYON (played Robert Forster) was an ex-cop turned lone-wolf private eye, working in 1930s Los Angeles, in Banyon, a short-lived NBC television show back in the seventies.
+(The very similar City of Angels and Manhunter, both period pieces, also quickly achieved room temperature a few years later).

-Given his setting in 30s Hollywood, it's no surprise that Banyon's clients often came from show biz -- big band leaders, radio stars, film tycoons, pulp writers, prizefighters -- but the random well-heeled citizen also came knocking at his door (and, on occasion, died at the doorstop).
-Banyon was usually beaten up, knocked around, threatened by crooked cops, and framed for murder in the course of his investigations but quick thinking, dumb luck and a smart mouth always saw him through.
+Banyon would accept any case for $20/day, but given that the setting was 1930s Hollywood, it’s no surprise that Banyon’s clients often came from show biz–big band leaders, radio stars, film tycoons, pulp writers, prizefighters and the like–but the random well-heeled citizen would also come knocking at his door now and then (and, on occasion, died at the doorstop).
+Banyon was usually beaten up, knocked around, threatened by crooked cops, and framed for murder in the course of his investigations, but quick thinking, dumb luck and a smart mouth usually saw him through.

 Banyon was the creation of Ed Adamson, a veteran radio and television writer whose credits included the television version of Richard Diamond, Wanted Dead or Alive, The Untouchables, and Mannix.
-The 1971 pilot movie was produced by Richard Alan Simmons, a talented producer and writer best known for his collaborations with Peter Falk on The Dick Powell Show, The Trials of O'Brien and, later, Columbo, but when NBC gave the go-ahead for a series in the fall of 1972, Quinn Martin, who obviously had some 1930s experience with The Untouchables, stepped in.
-The result was an enjoyable, high-spirited series that had fun with -- but didn't make fun of -- the conventions of the genre.
+The 1971 pilot movie for Banyon was produced by Richard Alan Simmons, a talented producer and writer best known for his collaborations with Peter Falk on The Dick Powell Show, The Trials of O’Brien and, later, Columbo, but when NBC gave the go-ahead for a series in the fall of 1972, Quinn Martin, who obviously had some experience with the era, thanks to The Untouchables, stepped in.
+The result was an enjoyable, high-spirited series that had fun with — but didn’t make fun of — the conventions of the genre.
 Lt.
 Pete McNeil might roll his eyes when Banyon was framed for murder for the umpteenth time, but neither he nor Banyon ever winked at the audience.

 Banyon: I don’t know nothin’ about that (murdered) chauffeur, Pete, and you gotta believe me!